dschablowsky/FordPassWidget/README.md

 - Press "raw" in the upper left corner and copy everything after opening the Ford.js script
 - Open Scriptable App
 - Press on "+" in the upper right corner and paste the code
-- Insert your username, password of your Ford account and the VIN of your car (this information can be deleted after first successful run)
+- Insert your username, password of your Ford account and the VIN of your car (this information can be deleted after first successful run if keychain is used)
 - Make any additional changes you want (colors, text size, indicators of fuel bar and name/color/symbol of widget inside Scriptable App)
 - Go to your iOS homescreen and make a long press to enter "wiggle mode"
 - Press "+" on the upper left corner and choose "Scriptable" as a medium sized widget